finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Console versions (Switch, ps4, xbone)
 - Support encryption of game information
 - Partner with other companies to provide licensed games
-- Create tool to automatically convert games and decks from OCTGN/LackeyCCG to CGS
+- Create tool to automatically convert games/decks to/from OCTGN/LackeyCCG
+- Magic Set Editor + Cockatrice integration
 - Add ability to create a new card game from within CGS
 - Support game-specific rules enforcement